lsbardel/python-stdnet/docs/source/backends/redis.rst

 Redis Session
 ===============================

-Redis :class:`stdnet.orm.Session` and :class:`Query` are handled by lua scripts which perform them in a single atomic operation.
+Redis :class:`stdnet.odm.Session` and :class:`Query` are handled by lua scripts which perform them in a single atomic operation.

 Redis Query
 =====================

-A :class:`stdnet.orm.Query` is handled by two different lua scripts, the first is script perform the aggregation of which results in a temporary redis ``key`` holding the ``ids`` which result from the query operations.
+A :class:`stdnet.odm.Query` is handled by two different lua scripts, the first is script perform the aggregation of which results in a temporary redis ``key`` holding the ``ids`` which result from the query operations.
 The second script is used to load the data from redis to the client.